 Very often, the questions I hear about breastfeeding are also questions about sleeping.
-These are our most basic needs, eating and sleeping, and ideally they are done with calm.
+These are our most basic needs, eating and sleeping.
 It will help to know what are normal sleep patterns for babies and ways to comfort them.

 • In the first two months, babies sleep in 30 minute to three hour stretches, not on a schedule.
-They wake often so they can feed.
+No point in even trying.
+Infants do not have a circadian (day/night) rhythm yet.
+This develops as their brain develops.
+They have to wake often to feed, even at night.
 In the first weeks, truly, you must nap when your baby naps.
 You’ll adapt more easily as a new family.

-Here are some things you can do to help your unwind when you see him getting tired/fussy.
+Here are some things to help you and your baby: